Nontsikelelo Veleko: Early life and education

+Work

 In 2003, Veleko documented graffiti throughout Cape Town and Johannesburg, a series she titles The ones on top won't make it Stop! in her first solo exhibition at the Johannesburg Art Gallery.
 These photographs encapsulated the social and political atmosphere of post-apartheid South Africa.
 This same year, Veleko was nominated for the MTN New Contemporaries Arts Awards.
 This competition identifies four rising South African artists and selects a winner.
 Throughout the next couple of years, her work was showcased in various exhibitions throughout South Africa, Europe and Australia.

 In 2006, her photographs were part of the group exhibition Snap Judgments: New Positions in Contemporary African Photography, at the International Center of Photography (ICP) in New York.
-This work portrays particularly, defines Veleko’s contrats the stereotypes which are associated with gender and race depicting South Africa street style from her series Beauty is in the Eye of the Beholder from (2003) attracted a great deal of attention and international acclaim, shifting previous perceptions of Africa as a whole on an international scale.
+This work portrays particularly, defines Veleko's contrats the stereotypes which are associated with gender and race depicting South Africa street style from her series Beauty is in the Eye of the Beholder from (2003), which focused on subjects born after 1994, attracted a great deal of attention and international acclaim, shifting previous perceptions of Africa as a whole on an international scale.
 Veleko explains that she looks at fashion “and how it creates identity, because fashion plays with identity”.
 In regards to the title of the series, she states: “I thought the way I see beauty and the way I perceive beauty might be different to someone else next to me...So the project is called Beauty is in the Eye of the Beholder, because for me they are beautiful.”
 She even gives various reasons for this project.
-When people look at those people who have dressed differently they would ask: ‘How can you dress up in yellow pants and a little green jersey with stripes?
+When people look at those people who have dressed differently they would ask: 'How can you dress up in yellow pants and a little green jersey with stripes?
 She perceives her views in a different way which is a project called Beauty Is In The Eyes Of The Beholder, because for her it was all about drawing attention around issues of beauty by capturing real people.
 It was also about street fashion that she did not think about that they are just promoting themselves, which she displays where she has lived it and used to be one of those people.
 In short, it was clear that images were created by her because of the color choices and facial expressions of that characters held with the viewer.
 Alongside this, Veleko has also included clothing in her projects "to deliberately challenge assumptions of identity based on appearances and historical background".
 Such is evident in her more personal project from 2002, www.notblackenough.lolo, which depicted an exploration of mixed cultural and racial identity through different costumes of role play.